Pogona: Behavior

-Correspondingly, adult male bearded dragons can bite more forcefully than adult females and this difference is associated with greater head dimensions.
+Correspondingly, adult male bearded dragons can bite more forcefully than adult females, which is associated with greater head dimensions.

-The bearded dragon comes in many different colors.
+The bearded dragon occurs in many different colors.
 The beard itself is used for mating and aggression displays, as well as heat management.
 It forms part of a range of gestures and signals through which the dragons have basic levels of communication.
 Both sexes have a beard, but males display more frequently, especially in courtship rituals.
-Females also display their beard as a sign of aggression.
+Females also display their beards as a sign of aggression.
 The beard darkens, sometimes turning jet black, and inflates during the display.
 The bearded dragon may also open its mouth and gape in addition to inflating its beard to appear more intimidating.
 Extreme behavior such as hissing can be observed when threatened with a predator, inflating the body and tilting towards the threat in defense.
-Bearded dragons have relatively strong jaws but will often only attack as a last resort when threatened outside of competition with their own species.
+Bearded dragons have relatively strong jaws, but often only attack as a last resort when threatened outside of competition with their own species.

-Head bobbing is another behavior seen in both females and males; they quickly move their heads up and down, often darkening and flaring their beard.
+Head bobbing is another behavior seen in both females and males; they quickly move their heads up and down, often darkening and flaring their beards.
 Changes in the pace of head bobbing are thought to be a form of communication.
-Males head bob to impress females, and a male will often have to demonstrate his dominance when attempting to mate before the female will concede.
-Smaller males will often respond to larger male's heads bobbing by arm-waving, which is a submissive sign.
-Females will also arm wave to avoid aggression, often in response to a male's head bobbing.
-Female bearded dragons have been seen lowering themselves towards the ground and intermittently arm-waving whilst moving away from a dominant male in an attempt to either appease or escape.
+Males head bob to impress females, and a male often has to demonstrate his dominance when attempting to mate before the female will concede.
+Smaller males often respond to a larger male's head bobbing by arm waving, which is a submissive sign.
+Females also arm wave to avoid aggression, often in response to a male's head bobbing.
+Female bearded dragons have been seen lowering themselves towards the ground and intermittently arm waving whilst moving away from a dominant male in an attempt to either appease or escape.

 The bearded dragon has also been shown to perceive illusion, specifically the Delboeuf illusion.
 In an experiment at the University of Padova, bearded dragons were presented with two different-sized plates with the same amount of food.
 The bearded dragons chose the smaller plate more often than they chose the larger one, showing that they were able to perceive the illusion and interpret that a larger plate does not always mean more food.
 This is the first evidence of this behavior being shown in a reptile species.

 Reproduction

-When brumation comes to an end the male bearded dragon goes out to find a mate.
+When brumation comes to an end, the male bearded dragon goes out to find a mate.
 A courtship ritual occurs where the male starts bobbing his head, waving his arms, and stomping his feet in front of the female.
-The male chases the female and will bite the back of her neck and hold on while he gets in position to copulate.
+The male chases the female and bites the back of her neck and holds on while he gets in position to copulate.

-During the breeding period, female bearded dragons can store sperm in the oviductal crypts.
-This allows the female bearded dragon to lay a clutch of 11–30 eggs twice from one mating.
+During the breeding period, female bearded dragons can store sperm in their oviductal crypts.
+This allows the females to lay a clutch of 11–30 eggs, twice from one mating.